 What are your future career goals and how have they been realised since being at Imperial?

 It is my personal goal to make an impact with whatever I do in the future.
 I am very happy in FMCG as I love to work with tangible products, to serve consumers across the globe and to know that with the work I do every day I can make the lives of others better or easier.
-Working in FMCG for me means to work with a strong purpose and I personally believe that working with a purpose is a requirement not only for strong performance, but also happiness and satisfaction.
 In the longer-term it is my aim to take on leadership and management responsibilities.
 Imperial and its strong focus on personal and leadership abilities helps me to prepare for this journey.
 Within my student leadership roles, I can test acquired knowledge before using it in the real business world.

 What advice would you give someone who is thinking about applying for the programme?